Corvus (boarding device): History

+Usages

 The Battle of Mylae in 260 BCE was Rome's first major naval victory during the First Punic War.
 It highlighted the successful use of the corvus, a boarding device designed to take advantage of Roman infantry tactics at sea.
 According to Polybius, when Roman consul Gaius Duilius learned that Carthaginian forces were attacking the area around Mylae, he took command of the fleet and sailed out to meet them.
 The Carthaginians, confident in their naval superiority, advanced without keeping proper formation.
 As the battle began, the Romans used the corvus to board enemy ships and fight hand-to-hand, where their training on land gave them the advantage.
-This tactic led to the capture of thirty Carthaginian ships, including the flagship of their commander, Hannibal, who narrowly escaped.
+The tactic led to the capture of thirty Carthaginian ships, including the flagship of their commander, Hannibal, who narrowly escaped.
 Seeing how effective the corvus was, the rest of the Carthaginian fleet tried to avoid direct combat by outmanoeuvring the Romans.
 However, they were stopped by the flexibility of the device and the surprising skill of the Roman crews.
 In the end, the Carthaginian fleet retreated, losing fifty ships in total.

 The Battle of Ecnomus in 256 BCE was a major naval clash during the First Punic War, fought between the Roman Republic and Carthage off the southern coast of Sicily.
 As the Romans prepared to move their army to North Africa, the Carthaginians attempted to stop them with a fleet arranged to surround the Roman formation.
 The fighting broke out across a wide area and developed into three separate engagements.
 The Carthaginians used their faster ships to try flanking movements, while the Romans, led by the consuls Marcus Atilius Regulus and Lucius Manlius Vulso, focused on close combat.
-They used boarding devices known as corvi (or "ravens") to grapple with enemy ships and fight hand-to-hand.
-Roman squadrons supported each other well, and this coordination helped them defeat their opponents, either capturing or sinking a large number of Carthaginian vessels.
-Polybius notes that the Carthaginians were reluctant to fight at close range, likely due to fear of the corvus, which had already shown its worth at Mylae.
+They used boarding devices known as corvi (or "ravens") to grapple with enemy ships and fight hand to hand.
+Roman squadrons supported one another well, and that co-ordination helped them defeat their opponents by either capturing or sinking a large number of Carthaginian vessels.
+Polybius notes that the Carthaginians were reluctant to fight at close range, likely from fear of the corvus, which had already shown its worth at Mylae.
 In the end, the Romans achieved a clear victory.
 Carthage lost over thirty ships sunk and sixty-four captured, while the Romans lost twenty-four.
 After the battle, the Roman fleet crossed to North Africa and landed at the city of Aspis, which they quickly secured.
 They plundered the surrounding area before the consuls divided their tasks: Regulus stayed in Africa with the army, while Vulso sailed back to Rome with the fleet and the prisoners.
 The scale and organisation of the expedition, along with Rome’s ability to adapt its tactics, showed a new level of confidence at sea and marked one of the high points of Roman naval efforts during the war.